ghislainv/deforestation-maps-Mada/manuscript/coverletter/coverletter3.md

 **line 67: This contradicts the earlier statement about no map available for post 2000**

 The earlier statement was that: "accurate and exhaustive forest cover maps are not available for Madagascar after year 2000".
-More recent map have been produced but we explain in the rest of the paragraph why these map are not accurate or not exhaustive.
+More recent map have been produced but we explain in the rest of the paragraph why these maps are not accurate or not exhaustive.

 **line 71: 2013 vs 2014 is one year**

 Here we do not say that the forest-cover change maps over the periods 2005-2010-2013 by @ONE2015 are too old in comparison with our maps.
-We underline the fact that these maps shows large mis-classification in specific areas and that production of such forest maps from a supervised classification approach requires a significant amount of resources compared to our approach combining historical forest cover maps and recent tree cover loss.
+We underline the fact that these maps show large mis-classification in specific areas and that production of such forest maps from a supervised classification approach requires a significant amount of resources compared to our approach combining historical forest cover maps and recent tree cover loss.

 **line 75: strange wording**

-We rephrase the sentence: "especially in the dry and spiny forest domain for which the spectral signal shows strong seasonal variations due to the deciduousness of such forests"
+We reworded the sentence: "especially in the dry and spiny forest domain, for which the spectral signal shows strong seasonal variations due to the deciduousness of such forests"

 **line 81: Is a major issue not that each supervision algorithm differs and so there will be increasing inaccuracies.**

 We are not sure to have clearly understood this comment by Reviewer 4.
-Here we just underline the fact that our approach combining available historical forest cover maps and recent tree cover loss data to derive a forest cover change map is simpler than approaches based on the semi-supervised classification of satellite images.
+Here we just underline the fact that our approach combining available historical forest cover maps and recent tree cover loss data to derive a forest cover change map is simpler than approaches based on the semi-automated supervised classification of satellite images.
 Using our approach, new forest cover change maps can be produced as soon as the global tree cover loss product is updated.

 **line 111: No mention of redd here despite featureing in abstract**